dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-kems.md

   input a secret decapsulation key `sk` and ciphertext `ct` and outputs a shared secret `shared_secret`.

-ML-KEM-768 and ML-KEM-1024 conform to this API:

-- ML-KEM-768 has encapsulation keys of size 1184 bytes, decapsulation keys of 2400 bytes, ciphertext size of 1088 bytes, and shared secrets of size 32 bytes

-- ML-KEM-1024 has encapsulation keys of size 1568 bytes, decapsulation keys of 3168 bytes, ciphertext size of 1568 bytes, and shared secrets of size 32 bytes

 # Construction {#construction}

 We define the KEMs as `NamedGroup`s and sent in the `supported_groups`